valkey-io/valkey-doc/docs/reference/cluster-spec.md

 a `-MOVED` redirection error, as would happen normally.

 Let's make this clearer with an example of hash slot migration.
-Assume that we have two Redis master nodes, called A and B.
+Assume that we have two Valkey master nodes, called A and B.
 We want to move hash slot 8 from A to B, so we issue commands like this:

 * We send B: CLUSTER SETSLOT 8 IMPORTING A